 - Not self-powered

 iCarsoft i908 is the most robust option in this list, but it’s also the most expensive one.
-The scanner is ideal for DIYers and mechanics who need more functions than just reading and clearing codes.
+This is one of the best OBD2 scanner is ideal for DIYers and mechanics who need more functions than just reading and clearing codes.

 iCarsoft i908’s complete system diagnostic capability and special functions allow you to deal with more complex problems in your VW car.

 Even though it apparently supports most VW vehicles, you better reconfirm the compatibility with the manufacturer.

 Criteria of the best OBD2 Scanner for Volkswagen Vehicle

 Before we go further to the buying guide, it would be helpful to acknowledge the criteria of the best OBD2 scanner for Volkswagen vehicles.
 Different elements are constructing an OBD II scanner, and there are also special requirements for Volkswagen vehicles.